shopware/docs/guides/plugins/themes/add-icons.md

 `
 ```

-You can also provide "solid" icons or any other custom pack names which can be configured later with the `pack` parameter.
+You can also provide "solid" icons or any other custom pack names that can be configured later with the `pack` parameter.
 You can do that by creating a folder with the pack name:

 ```text
 <YourPlugin>/src/Resources/app/storefront/dist/assets/icon/<pack-name>